caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 One of the requirements of the CLS is that languages must provide an escaping system so that a keyword or other reserved word can be used as an identifier; this means that you do not have to worry about what words are reserved in other languages that might want to consume your code.
 In C# this is done with the `@` character.
 In code, for example, `if` is a keyword, but `@if` is the identifier whose actual name in the compiled metadata will be "if".
 In general it is best to avoid identifiers that require `@`, but you might do for compatibility with other systems.

+Note that the set of valid CLS (and C#) identifiers is, even without considering `@`, a subset of all valid CLI identifiers.
+This enables the compiler to generate and emit code which is not accessible by name from within user-written code, because its identifier is valid within the CLI but not within the language.
+The compiler uses this, for example, to name anonymous methods and types.
+You can only see these generated identifiers by decompiling the CIL code.

 Since C# 7.0 the identifier `_` has had a special meaning as the "discard variable name" when it has not been declared as anything else.
 Although this feature was introduced to the language in such a way that it did not break any existing code which used `_` as a normal identifier, it is advisable not to use it as a normal identifier in new code in order to avoid confusion.
 Discard variables are described further below.

 #### Comments